Police and demonstrators clash during protests over the shooting of a Minnesota man during a traffic stop

 Then, the officer is heard screaming, "Holy sh*t!
 I just shot him."

+The car's door closes, and Wright drives away.
+The car crashed several blocks away, police said.
+Police and medical personnel attempted life-saving measures following the crash, but Wright died at the scene, Gannon said.

+Police chief says he believes officer meant to use Taser, not a gun

-Gannon said his release of the video was for the sake of transparency and that the BCA doesn't condone the release of video in ongoing investigations.
+Gannon said he released the video for the sake of transparency and that the Bureau of Criminal Apprehension doesn't condone the release of video in ongoing investigations.

 "I felt the community needed to know what happened.
 They needed to see it.
 I needed to be transparent.
 And I want to be forthright," Gannon said.